idaholab/moose/modules/tensor_mechanics/doc/content/source/userobjects/AbaqusUExternalDB.md

 can be found in the Abaqus user manual.

 !alert note
-MOOSE steps need to be passed to Abaqus UMAT to take effect in `AbaqusUExternalDB`.
+MOOSE steps need to be defined in a [StepUserObject](/StepUserObject.md) and passed to the `AbaqusUExternalDB` user object to correctly inform user routines.

 !syntax parameters /UserObjects/AbaqusUExternalDB